Robert B. Williams (general): Return to U.S.

 Williams returned to the United States in October 1944 to become commanding general of the Second Air Force, Colorado Springs, Colorado.
 In this capacity he directed the training of B-29 units and crews for service in the strategic bombing campaign by Twentieth Air Force against the Japanese home islands.
 Williams served in that capacity until November 1945.

 Awards and decorations

-Williams' decorations from World War II included the Distinguished Service Cross, Great Britain's Order of the Bath, and France's Legion of Honor and Croix de Guerre.
+Williams' decorations from World War II included the Distinguished Service Cross, the Distinguished Service Medal, Great Britain's Order of the Bath, and France's Legion of Honor and Croix de Guerre.
 The Distinguished Service Cross (DSC) is the second highest military decoration that can be awarded to a member of the United States Army, awarded for extreme gallantry and risk of life in actual combat with an armed enemy force.
+Williams and several other Texas A&M alumni general officers were conferred honorary doctorates by the university on April 21, 1946.

 Later life

 Williams retired, disability received in the line of duty, on 1 July 1946 as a major general.
 He lived in San Antonio during his retirement, and died on 10 February 1977 at the age of 75.
+According to military veterans' records, Williams and his wife Amy are interred in Section 6 of Fort Sam Houston National Cemetery.